Edward Duplex: Colored Conventions Movement

 From the 1850s through the 1870s, Duplex was a leader in the Colored Conventions Movement in California, traveling long distances to attend every meeting in Sacramento and San Francisco.
 He served as a delegate from Yuba County at the California Colored Citizens Convention in 1855, and was a state executive committee member for the convention in 1856.
 He was an advocate for allowing Black testimony in the court system, and lobbied for equal educational opportunities for African Americans.
-In 1874, E. P. Duplex spoke in front of the Board of Education in Marysville to request that Black primary school children, who were taught in an underfunded segregated school, receive access to intermediate and grammar school education.
+In 1874, Duplex spoke in front of the Board of Education in Marysville to request that Black primary school children, who were taught in an underfunded segregated school, receive access to intermediate and grammar school education.

 Duplex occasionally wrote articles about California for Frederick Douglass' Paper, an anti-slavery newspaper.
 He supported the creation of the Mirror of the Times, California's first Black newspaper, in 1857.

 In 1861, his name appeared on a petition sent to the United States Congress.
 The petition listed the names of 240 California Blacks requesting funding to cover the cost of leaving the United States.
 Historian Rudolph Lapp argues that the petition was a symbolic protest against the narrow objectives of the Civil War prior to the Emancipation Proclamation, rather than a genuine request.

 After the Civil War, Duplex continued his involvement with the Black press.
 He was an agent for The Elevator newspaper and occasionally contributed content to that paper, as well as the Pacific Appeal.
 Edward and Sophie Duplex became friends of Jennie Carter, who wrote under the pen name Semper Fidelis.

 Wheatland

 In the 1870s, he moved his barbershop, the Hairdressing and Shaving Saloon, to Wheatland, a small, nearly all-white community near Sacramento.
 He sold a hair care product, "Eau Lustral Hair Restorative", and also opened a bath house.

-On April 11, 1888, Edward Duplex was elected as mayor by the city of Wheatland's board of trustees.
+On April 11, 1888, Duplex was elected as mayor by the city of Wheatland's board of trustees.
 He became the first Black mayor of California, two years before a state law passed eliminating segregated schools.
 He served one term and returned to running his businesses.